brsyvz/rock-paper-scissors-game/README.md

 - In this game, you will be trying to beat a computer that makes a random pick.

 - After clicking any of the circle images from the left side (player side), the game starts.
-If you reach score "5" you will win the game and the same counts for the computer side.
+If you reach a score "5" you will win the game and the same counts for the computer side.
 <br>
 <h2 id="gl">Game Logic</h2>

 #### Pseudocode:

-1 - listen for click on rock, paper, scissors icons.
+1 - listen for click event on rock, paper, scissors icons.

-1.1 - if user clicks on any icons, get player's selection and assign it into a variable and call the "play" function.
+1.1 - If the player clicks on any icons, get player's selection and assign it into a variable and call the "play" function.

 1.2 - "play" function calls playRound function and checks if there is a winner.

-1.3 - playRound function takes playerSelection and computerSelection to check which selection wins over other by using condition statements and increases player or computer score by one.
+1.3 - PlayRound function takes playerSelection and computerSelection to check which selection wins over other by using condition statements and increases player or computer score by one.
 Example: if(playerSelection === "paper" && computerSelection === "rock"); --> playerScore += 1;

-2 - the game repeats the steps above until one side get 5 points.
+2 - The game repeats the steps above until one side gets 5 points.

 <br>
 <img src="https://user-images.githubusercontent.com/55483569/132996075-3fde8803-45ea-49c2-9ed4-3ec11d99d36e.png">